DaveDRoberts/PhotonGraph/README.rst

 Description
 ===========

-A longer description of the project will be written here...
+A longer description of the project will be written here.
+The code is still in very early development and there will be considerably changes in the near future.